angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 banner: Consider
 kind: REPORT
 tags: [LEGACY, MEANDECK]
-title: "Doomsday at the Legacy Pit Open: An Interview with RomarioVidal"
+title: "Doomsday at the Legacy Pit Open: An Interview with Romariovidal"
 ---

 ## Table of Contents